koda86/floa/man/floa_doc.md

 + **2. Data set**
 When using own data sets, the structure of the data set has to match the structure of the provided sample data sets.

-This structure consists of a long format data.frame with 6 columns:
+This structure consists of a long format data.frame with 5 columns:

 1. device (character, has to be named "ONE" and "TWO")
 2. subjectID (integer, 1 to number of subjects)
-3. strideID(integer, 1 to number strides, should be balanced between measurement systems)
+3. strideID (integer, 1 to number strides, should be balanced between measurement systems)
+4. value (numeric, actual measurement data)
+5. frame (integer, e.g. 0 to 100, curves should have the same length)

 + **3. Function parameters:**

 - n.boot: The number of bootstrap iterations (default = 400)
-- n.rep: The number of repeated calculations in the uncertainty estimation (default = 100)
+(- n.rep: The number of repeated calculations in the uncertainty estimation (default = 100))

-#### Data sets
+#### Example data sets

 Data sets are generated in 'simulate_data.R' and stored in .../R/examples.
-Data sets are selected/loaded in 'examples.R'.

-Contains 4 data sets (3 synthetic and 1 real-world) given as both .txt (ASCII) or .rds (binary) files:
+Contains 4 data sets (3 synthetic and 1 real-world) given as both .txt (ASCII) and .rds (binary) files:

 - 'smooth_realistic': Simulated curves with Gaussian error model